Please Enable JavaScript in your Browser to Visit this Site.

 • Set clear expectations about what E4BN can offer

 This shift is not about exclusion.
-It is about clarity, fairness, and accountability to members and to the organisation itself.
+It is about clarity, fairness, and accountability to our members and the organisation itself.

 We recognise that many people joined E4BN before a formal membership system existed.
-We are deeply grateful to those early supporters who helped build this community when it was small, informal, and largely unfunded.
+We are deeply grateful to those early supporters.
+They helped build this community when it was small, informal, and largely unfunded.

-• A new members-only section of the E4BN website will be launching, hosting training materials, resources, and updates
+• A new members-only section of the E4BN website will be launching.
+This section will host training materials, resources, and updates.

-During the transition period, the WhatsApp group will be restricted to members to allow for the orderly removal of non-members and the addition of new members.
+During the transition period, the WhatsApp group will be restricted to members.
+This will allow for the orderly removal of non-members and the addition of new members.

 Membership can be set up online via: